 4. Poor or no integrated communications

+Sadly there are some B2B tech companies that either operate in silos or simply fail to coordinate efforts across all marketing channels.
+This lapse in coordination blunts the reach and influence of an international trade show investment, hampering the entire company’s mission to build its brand and drive new leads.
 To keep that from happening, it’s best to organize all marketing channels and their associated owners during planning (as discussed above).
 The aim here is to make sure your entire company is in alignment regarding what the SMART goals are for the trade show not only at the organizational level but also specifically for communications and marketing.
 This will also make sure that the strategic messaging is consistent across all marketing channels as well as on the trade show floor by sales representatives.
+Here are the key marketing channels to include:

 • Social media